A Little Curious

 A Little Curious is an American children's animated TV series that ran on HBO and its multiplex channel HBO Family for two seasons.
 The series premiered on February 1, 1999 until its last episode aired on May 1, 2000.
-The series, produced by cel-and-computer, Los Angeles-based animation studio Curious Pictures, was aimed mainly at preschoolers.
+The series, produced by cel-and-computer, New York-based animation studio Curious Pictures, was aimed mainly at preschoolers.
 It was one of the cornerstone programs for the relaunch of the HBO Family channel in February 1999, but removed in repeats currently.

 Plot

 The 24-minute episodes are essentially anthologies of shorts focused on a common, easily digested topic word such as "slippery" or "sticky".
 While each short draws from the same pool of characters, they are produced in a variety of animation techniques.
 Animation styles include stop-motion, collage animation, clay animation, traditional 3-D and 2-D hand-drawn animation, and 3-D CGI, along with live-action segments mostly narrated by Bob the Ball.
 Some of the shorts are designed to fit more than one topic, and are re-used in different episodes.